Kamparia/awesome_r_packages/README.md

-# awesome_r_packages
-Awesome R packages for Data Science
+# Awesome R packages for Data Science

+This is a list of most popular R packages for various task that could be done in Data Science

+## Data Manipulation